 Make your packaging a little prettier.
 With newbie Etsy sellers in mind, I create a line of fun stickers and cards to add to orders.
 Use these to create a cohesive feel and give the buyer an experience once they receive their package.
 These little details really help you go beyond!
 Check out the options here.

 Set a goal to really develop your branding within a certain time frame or after a certain number of sales.
 Branding your shop is a very important part of growing your business and I don’t recommend sticking with something homemade or generic forever.
 However, I think it’s totally ok to do this for the first few months while you start selling and get to know your business!
 Your brand is MORE than just your logo and after you’ve gained a little experience, hire a professional designer to create something special just for you!

 Ready to get things moving?
 Research shows that when you invest in a course, you’re more likely to do better at whatever skill you learned.
 This is because the monetary investment gives you that little extra push of motivation.

-My signature e-course, Launch Your Etsy Shop in 5 Days, is available for only $49.
+My signature e-course, Launch Your Etsy Shop in 5 Days, is available for $97.
 It’s perfect for the creative who is ready to turn their hobby into a business and wants to get their shop set up as soon as possible!
 You know you have a great product, but need the support of getting everything put together before officially opening your virtual doors.
 Sound like something you might find useful?
 Read more about the course here!
-(Note: this pricing is current as of October 2017 and will be increasing in the very near future!)
+(Note: this pricing is current as of September 2019 and isn’t guaranteed for the future!)

 So, there you have it – no excuses to getting started!
 I’m cheering you on!